Key points

 • The speech and language therapy student population is much less ethnically diverse than the student population as a whole.

-The following statistics focus on the make-up of the speech and language therapy (SLT) student population and it’s diversity until the end of the 2020/21 academic year.
+The following statistics focus on the make-up of the speech and language therapy (SLT) student population and its diversity until the end of the 2021/22 academic year.

-In terms of the profession as a whole, HCPC published a diversity report in October 2021, which includes data about speech and language therapists.
-There is also a factsheet about SLT specifically.
-We are currently working with our members via our Horizons project to gain more insight on the diversity of the profession.
+In terms of the profession as a whole HCPC published Diversity Report in November 2023 with a 100% response rate from speech and language therapists.
+We are currently working with our members via our Member Profile project to gain even more insight on the diversity of the profession.

 Overview